Tripletex/tripletex-api2/docs/webhooks/README.md

 ## Authentication for callback

 It is recommended to set up some form of authentication against the `targetUrl` callback, to prevent misuse.
-At the moment, two authentication mechanisms are supported:
+At the moment, three authentication mechanisms are supported:

+1. **(Recommended)** Custom authentication header.
+The fields `authHeaderName` and `authHeaderValue` allow for custom authentication headers.
+These will be sent as-is for every webhook POST callback.
+For example, if you specify the fields `{ "authHeaderName": "Authorization", "authHeaderValue": "Bearer abc123"}`, each webhook will have the `Authorization` header set with value `Bearer abc123`.

-1. Basic authentication as a part of the URL.
+2. Basic authentication as a part of the URL.
 Username and password specified as a part of the URL will be sent as an `Authorization` header when performing callbacks.
 Example: `https://username:password@myintegration.example/tripletex`.
 Username and password will here be sent following the [basic authentication protocol](https://en.wikipedia.org/wiki/Basic_access_authentication).

-2. Include secret token as query/path parameters.
+3. Include secret token as query/path parameters.
 Example: `https://myintegration.example/tripletex?token=secret123`.
 This is less recommended than basic authentication, but also supported.

 These are the supported mechanisms supported **right now**.
 If you have need for more complicated authentication, please let us know and we will consider adding additional mechanisms.